Sign in

 by Rita Reimers, Multi Cat Behavior Expert

-Be sure to check out the Cat Litter Comparison Chart at the end of this article, too!
+Don't forget to examine the Cat Litter Comparison Chart at the article's conclusion!

 What Makes a Cat Litter GREAT?